 5.9.1 Description

 In some cases, the collected data for the network digital twin is not sufficient on the quality and/or quantity, and therefore some additional data may be needed.
 A possible mechanism for obtaining the additional data may be synthetic data generation such as data interpolation, data extrapolation, data inference, data generated by another NDT, etc. Then the synthetic data can be used for the network digital twin, such as creating or updating digital twin models.

-Editor’s note: The measurement of the quality (such as accuracy) of the data related to NDT and how to validate it is FFS.
+NOTE: The measurement of the quality (such as accuracy) of the data related to NDT and how to validate it is FFS.

 5.9.2 Use case details

 In this use case, the synthetic data generator enables to manage synthetic data that is required to create or update digital twin models (e.g., service models, behavioural models, etc.).
 Generally, the synthetic data generator may be part of the NDT.
 Additionally, an NDT can have the capability to provide synthetic data for another NDT in some scenarios.
 For example, the synthetic data from one NDT can be used as the input of another NDT.